gschampagne/nbody_phys512_grace/README.md

 ## Phase 2
 ### Physics Implementation
-Added to class NBodySimulator the following functions
+Added to class NBodySimulator the following functions located in `config.py`.
 #### _cic_weights_and_indices
 Helper function that calculates Cloud-in-Cell interpolation weights and grid indices for particle positions.
 Returns the base indices (i, j), neighbor indices (i1, j1), and four bilinear weights (w00, w10, w01, w11) used in both gridding and interpolation steps.
 * first order accurate (2D cubic spline would be slower)